mtiller/ModelicaBook/text/source/components/architectures/thermal_control.rst

 Reconfiguration
 ^^^^^^^^^^^^^^^

-Now that we've shown that we can use the expandable approach to model the continuous control version of our system, let's return our attention to the "bang-bang" version.
+Now that we've shown how we can use the expandable approach to model the continuous control version of our system, let's turn our attention to the "bang-bang" version.

-We've already seen the temperature sensor subsystem configured to work with the expandable connector.
+We've already seen the temperature sensor subsystem configured to work with the ``expandable`` connector.
 What remains is the controller and actuator models.
 The actuator model diagram looks like this:

 .. figure:: /ModelicaByExample/Architectures/ThermalControl/Implementations/OnOffActuator.*